pguerin3/cwmrc/README.md

 There is also a built-in application launcher, but also it's easy to add 3rd-party lanchers and status bars.

+As CWM doesn't feature multi-monitor support, the ideal use-case is that you are just using a sigle monitor.

 ## Screenshots of floating windows that are tiled